ThKrypt/QualCoder/04-Journals.md

 Journals can be exported as a single journal or all journal text can be collated and exported as a single file.
 Journals can be deleted.

+The font of the journal text uses the documents font, found in the Settings.

 There is a search option to search through journal text.
 The search uses regex symbols for more flexibility.
 * A dot '.' is used as a wild card, e.g. '.ears' will match ‘bears’ and 'years'
 * A '?' after a character will match one or none times that character, e.g. 'bears?' will match 'bear' and 'bears'